Blagoja95/iskra-demo/README.md

 ## [Live site url](https://boris-blagojevic-iskra-demo.netlify.app/)

 ## Scripts:

+`npm install` then

-`npm start` and then http://localhost:1234/
+`npm start` and finally go to http://localhost:1234/

+or

 `npm run build`

 ## Build with:

 HTML
 SASS
 litle JS

 flex-wrap was a life saver for diferent screen sizes